Frequently Asked Questions

 We take every preventative measure to assure that your puppy is not only parasite free, but also VERY Healthy, Happy & Sound!

 Be sure to follow your veterinarians advice on when and how to continue a worming regimen.

 What is ‘Neurological Stimulation’, and how will it benefit my puppy?

-This information can be found on our website on the “Puppy Information” page.
+This information can be found on this website on the “Puppy Information” page.

 Everything about Neurological stimulation is explained there.